-As some of you know, Michael and I got married a couple of months ago on the 12th of March.
+Michael and I got married on the 12th of March 2016.
 We got engaged in Paris only 5 1/2 months earlier and started planning the wedding while we were travelling through Europe.
 I wanted to share with you some of the details of how we put together our minimalist vegan wedding.

 We were both on the same page when it came to the number of guests we wanted at the wedding.
 Being minimalists, we were aiming for around 50 guests in total (which to some, may still be a lot!).
-I’d say doing the guest list was probably one of the hardest parts of the whole wedding process.
+I’d say making the guest list was probably one of the hardest parts of the whole wedding process.

-We were happy with that number as it meant that we could still have a beautiful day but not feel like there were people there that we wouldn’t have noticed if they didn’t come.
-We knew well that we would upset some people because we didn’t allow children (besides nieces and nephews), partners that we didn’t know and people we hand’t seen in a long time and don’t really have much of a relationship with anymore.
+We were happy with that number as it meant that we could still have a beautiful day but not feel like there were people there that we wouldn’t have noticed if they didn’t come (sounds harsh maybe, but it’s true).
+We knew well that we would upset some people because we didn’t allow children (besides our niece and nephew), partners that we didn’t know, and people we hadn’t seen in a long time or didn’t have much of a relationship with anymore.

 It meant a lot to us to have people there that we knew and to celebrate with close family and friends.
 It was just that simple for us.